Jonathan Pérez (musician): Career

 all music videos that they released until 2019.
 His arrival coincided with the first great international success of Sirenia, the song "My Mind's Eye" (2007), which topped the radio charts in several countries.
 The video was widely distributed in Austria, Switzerland, Australia and Germany, and was broadcast on MTV.

 Two other more experimental musical projects with lesser-known bands have been Stemplet Falsk ("False Stamp" in Norwegian), which he formed with a former Trail of Tears colleague, guitarist Runar Hansen and, more personally, Sonido Latino (Latin Sound).
 Neither project has published any material nor released official demos.

 In 2016, Perez became an official member of Green Carnation, along with his former Trail of Tears partners Kjetil Nordhus, Michael S. Krumins (who he also played with in Sirenia) and Terje Schei (Tchort) who he played with in Carpathian Forest.

-In November of 2017, Pérez left Sirenia definitively before a European tour and his position was occupied by the Austrian drummer Roland Navratil.
+In November 2017, Pérez left Sirenia definitively before a European tour and his position was occupied by the Austrian drummer Roland Navratil.

 Jonathan continues to play with Green Carnation and other music projects he's involved in per 2019.